abstratt/ebui/README.md

 This is still an experiment.
 What is working:
 - can create a new business entity instance
+- on creation, subject and body fill in for missing required string/memo properties)
 - can update an existing business entity instance
+- on update, body will result in a new instance of a *comment-like child entity* (an entity with a memo field and no other required fields) to be created
+- can invoke actions with or without arguments
+- can refer (link) to instances of related entities using their shorthand

 Interested?
 Please join by contributing code, bugs, feature requests etc.